B.A., Wellesley College; Ph.D., Massachusetts Institute of Technology

-My teaching career began in graduate school when I had the opportunity to teach principles of micro and macroeconomics at MIT and Harvard University.
-As a visiting professor at Columbia Business School, I taught Global Economic Environment: Business Cycles and Financial Markets.
-At Wellesley, I teach introductory and intermediate macroeconomics, as well as a seminar on behavioral and experimental economics.
+At Wellesley College, I teach introductory and intermediate macroeconomics, as well as a seminar on behavioral and experimental economics.
+As a visiting professor at Columbia Business School, I have also taught Global Economic Environment: Business Cycles and Financial Markets.
 My objective in teaching macroeconomics is to provide the students with the tools necessary for understanding the policy issues and for engaging in meaningful discussions of current economic events.
-Behavioral and experimental economics is a course I designed to introduce students to the many ways economic and psychological factors jointly influence behavior.
+Behavioral and experimental economics is a course I designed to introduce students to the many ways in which economic and psychological factors jointly influence behavior.

 As a fourth-degree black belt, I enjoy practicing and teaching Taekwon-Do.